temporalio/samples-typescript/activities-examples/README.md

 # Activities examples

-This sample shows usecases for activities:
+This sample shows use cases for activities:

 - `makeHTTPRequest`: fetch an external API
 - fakeProgress (tbc)